mnbroatch/bondage.js/README.md

 This repo is a fork of a [fork](https://github.com/alforno/bondage.js) of [the original](https://github.com/hylyh/bondage.js).

 # Known Deviations from Yarn 2.0 spec
-- There is no type system.
-So,
-  - Explicit typing is ignored.
 - Type safety is not enforced.
+- "declare" commands are ignored.
+  - You should set initial values on variableStorage manually instead.

-- File system operations (like reading from a file) are left to the user, and dialogues should be supplied as a text string or json format.
+- Reading from a .yarn file is left to the user; dialogues should be supplied as a text string or array of node objects.

-todo:
-disallow dots in titles
-set initial values with declare

 # Usage
 TODO